FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 2. Special Order of Governance Committee

-These orders can only be used by holding the account of the governance committee.。
+These orders can only be used by holding the account of the governance committee。

 #### 2.1. updateGovernorProposal

-In the case of a new governance committee, add an address and weight.。
+In the case of a new governance committee, add an address and weight。

 If you are deleting a governance member, you can set the weight of a governance member to 0